fourkitchens/readmes/examples/pantheon-wordpress-composer/README.md

 ### Local Development

 This repo uses lando for local development.
-[Make sure its installed on your machine.](https://docs.devwithlando.io/installation/installing.html).
+[Make sure its installed on your machine.](https://github.com/lando/lando/releases).
 See Using Lando below for further instructions on using lando within your development workflow.

+1. Clone the client repo
+2. `terminus backup:get [SITE].live --element=db --to=reference/db.sql.gz`
+3. `lando start`
+4. `lando db-import reference/db.sql.gz` or whatever the db name is
 ## Subsequent Builds

 Checkout the new code and rerun steps 4-6 for local development as needed.